-ETR 500 Entrepreneurship and Innovation MIS 576 Project Management OBC 501 Interpersonal and Leadership Skills BUS 546 Managing Technological Innovation Courses prefixed by SYS at the 500 level or above.
+ETR 500 Entrepreneurship and Innovation ETR 593 Technology Commercialization: Theory, Strategy and Practice MIS 576 Project Management OBC 501 Interpersonal and Leadership Skills BUS 546 Managing Technological Innovation

+Courses prefixed by SYS at the 500 level or above.

-3. Capstone/Thesis (6-9 credits):
+3. Capstone/Thesis (3-9 credits):

-A 6 credit hour capstone design project/ practicum or a 9 credit hour thesis.
+A 3 credit hour capstone experience or a 9 credit hour thesis.

-4. Electives (3-6 credits):
+4. Electives (3-9 credits):

-Sufficient course work selected from courses at the 500 level or above with a prefix of RBE, CS, ECE, MA, ME, or SYS to total 30 credit hours.
-Courses at the 4000 level may also be taken as electives with the prior approval of the RBE Graduate Committee.
+Sufficient course work selected from courses at the 500 level or above in Science, Engineering, or Business to total 30 credit hours with the approval of the student's advisor on the Plan of Study.
+Courses at the 4000 level may also be taken as electives in exceptional circumstances with the additional prior approval of the RBE Graduate Committee.